Swing Trading vs. Scalping: Which One is More Profitable?

 1. Can I combine swing trading and scalping?

-Yes, some traders use both strategies, scalping for quick profits while swing trading for larger moves.
+Yes, some traders use both strategies.
+Scalping for quick profits and swing trading for bigger moves.

 2. How much capital do I need to start swing trading?